 An Alt-Coin is simply another coin that has been created using the Bitcoin Protocol as a basis.

-As of December 2013, there are about 110 different Alt-coins.
+As of December 2013, there are about 110 different Alt-coins but this number continues to grow.
 You can trade them at exchanges such as: Poloniex

 Early notable coins are/were: